-The fertilizer space has seen few patents or innovations over the last few decades, which is a problem because current micronutrient fertilizers (like chelates, oxides and oxy-sulphates) are expensive relative to their benefits, hard to use, bad for the environment, and ineffective in high-alkaline soil.
+The fertilizer space has seen few patents or innovations over the last few decades, which is a problem because many current micronutrient fertilizers (like chelates, oxides and oxy-sulphates) are expensive relative to their benefits, hard to use, and ineffective in high-alkaline soil.

 Soileos Is the Smart Solution